mitsuba-renderer/drjit/docs/faq.rst

 ------------------------------------------------------

-While Dr.Jit does have a tensors and certain operations that operate on them, it is *not* a general array programming framework in the style of NumPy or PyTorch.
+While Dr.Jit does have a tensors and certain operations that operate on them, it is *not* a general tensor framework in the style of NumPy or PyTorch.
 If you try to use it like one, you likely won't have a good time.

 Fast Dr.Jit programs perform many parallel evaluations of programs built from :ref:`flat <flat_arrays>` and :ref:`nested <nested_arrays>` array operations,